 The Dine with a Student program provides a free meal at the Waves Café or Oasis to

-any Seaver faculty or staff member who dines with a Seaver student.
-The guidelines for the program are found at http://seaver.pepperdine.edu/studentaffairs/enrichmentfund/.
+Seaver faculty or staff member who dines with a Seaver student.
+For more details,

 An important document with which every Seaver faculty member should become familiar is the Pepperdine University Student Handbook, produced each summer by the Student Affairs Office.
 Faculty members may be able to answer many student questions by referring to this publication.
 Included in the handbook are services provided by the institution; housing and student life policies, regulations, and sanctions; and the code of academic integrity.

 5.5.
 STUDENT ORGANIZATIONS

 (Included since 1988; modified 2006; modified 2012; updated 2014; updated 2019, 2021)

 Many faculty members find time to be involved in a challenging, yet rewarding, activity – serving as an advisor to one of Seaver’s chartered clubs or organizations as well as academic honor societies.
 Such a relationship is an excellent example of college “service” expected of all Seaver faculty.
 For more information about this opportunity, refer to the Pepperdine University Student Organization Handbook produced by the Student Activities Office.